 Expectations had expanded, authority had blurred, and the decisions in front of me were carrying more consequence than before.

 Working with Byron helped me step back and see the situation clearly.
-I could understand the mandate I was operating within, where authority truly began and ended, and what leadership decisions were structurally sound.
+I could understand the role I was operating within, where authority truly began and ended, and what leadership decisions were structurally sound.

 The result wasn’t motivation or productivity tactics.
 It was clarity.